rsimmons/fastidious-envelope-generator/README.md

 # Fastidious-envelope-generator

-**WARNING: Fastidious-envelope-generator is not yet ready for public consumption, the API is still a-changin'.**

 ## Overview

 **Fastidious-envelope-generator** is an envelope generator (aka ADSR) for the Web Audio API that aims to be free of artifacts and handle edge cases well.